javierdelapuente/paas-charm/docs/explanation/charm-architecture.rst

 2. `config_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#config-changed>`_: usually fired in response to a configuration change using the CLI. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-3. `secret_storage_relation_created <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-changed>`_: fired when the relation is first created. **Action**: generate a new secret and store it in the relation data.
+3. `secret_storage_relation_created <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-created>`_: fired when the relation is first created. **Action**: generate a new secret and store it in the relation data.

 4. `secret_storage_relation_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-changed>`_: fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: validate the charm configuration, run pending migrations and restart the workload.

+5. `secret_storage_relation_departed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-departed>`_: fired when a unit departs from an existing relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-5. `update_status <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#update-status>`_: fired at regular intervals. **Action**: validate the configuration, run pending migrations and restart the workload.
+6. `update_status <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#update-status>`_: fired at regular intervals. **Action**: validate the configuration, run pending migrations and restart the workload.

-6. `secret_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#secret-changed>`_: fired when the secret owner publishes a new secret revision. **Action**: validate the configuration, run pending migrations and restart the workload.
+7. `secret_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#secret-changed>`_: fired when the secret owner publishes a new secret revision. **Action**: validate the configuration, run pending migrations and restart the workload.

-7. `database_created <https://github.com/canonical/data-platform-libs>`_: fired when a new database is created. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+8. `database_created <https://github.com/canonical/data-platform-libs>`_: fired when a new database is created. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-8. `endpoints_changed <https://github.com/canonical/data-platform-libs>`_: fired when the database endpoints change. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+9. `endpoints_changed <https://github.com/canonical/data-platform-libs>`_: fired when the database endpoints change. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-9. `database_relation_broken <https://github.com/canonical/data-platform-libs>`_: fired when a unit participating in a non-peer relation is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+10. `database_relation_broken <https://github.com/canonical/data-platform-libs>`_: fired when a unit participating in a non-peer relation is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-10. `ingress_ready <https://github.com/canonical/traefik-k8s-operator>`_: fired when the ingress for the web app is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+11. `ingress_ready <https://github.com/canonical/traefik-k8s-operator>`_: fired when the ingress for the web app is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-11. `ingress_revoked <https://github.com/canonical/traefik-k8s-operator>`_: fired when the ingress for the web app is not ready anymore. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+12. `ingress_revoked <https://github.com/canonical/traefik-k8s-operator>`_: fired when the ingress for the web app is not ready anymore. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-12. `redis_relation_updated <https://github.com/canonical/redis-k8s-operator>`_:  fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+13. `redis_relation_updated <https://github.com/canonical/redis-k8s-operator>`_:  fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-13. `s3_credentials_changed <https://github.com/canonical/data-platform-libs>`_: fired when the S3 credentials are changed. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+14. `s3_credentials_changed <https://github.com/canonical/data-platform-libs>`_: fired when the S3 credentials are changed. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-14. `s3_credentials_gone <https://github.com/canonical/data-platform-libs>`_: fired when the S3 credentials are removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+15. `s3_credentials_gone <https://github.com/canonical/data-platform-libs>`_: fired when the S3 credentials are removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-15. `saml_data_available <https://github.com/canonical/saml-integrator-operator>`_: fired when new SAML data is present in the relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+16. `saml_data_available <https://github.com/canonical/saml-integrator-operator>`_: fired when new SAML data is present in the relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-16. `rabbitmq_ready <https://github.com/openstack-charmers/charm-rabbitmq-k8s>`_: fired after a ``rabbitmq_cjoined`` event. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+17. `rabbitmq_ready <https://github.com/openstack-charmers/charm-rabbitmq-k8s>`_: fired after a ``rabbitmq_cjoined`` event. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-17. `rabbitmq_connected <https://github.com/openstack-charmers/charm-rabbitmq-k8s>`_: fired after a ``rabbitmq_changed`` or ``rabbitmq_broken`` event. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+18. `rabbitmq_connected <https://github.com/openstack-charmers/charm-rabbitmq-k8s>`_: fired after a ``rabbitmq_changed`` or ``rabbitmq_broken`` event. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-18. `rabbitmq_joined <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-joined>`_: fired when a new unit joins in an existing relation. **Action**: request access to the RabbitMQ server and emit a connected event.
+19. `rabbitmq_joined <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-joined>`_: fired when a new unit joins in an existing relation. **Action**: request access to the RabbitMQ server and emit a connected event.

-19. `rabbitmq_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-changed>`_: fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: request access to the RabbitMQ server and emit a ready event.
+20. `rabbitmq_changed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-changed>`_: fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: request access to the RabbitMQ server and emit a ready event.

-20. `rabbitmq_broken <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-broken>`_: fired when a unit participating in a non-peer relation is removed. **Action**: emit a ready event.
+21. `rabbitmq_broken <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-broken>`_: fired when a unit participating in a non-peer relation is removed. **Action**: emit a ready event.

-21. `rabbitmq_departed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-departed>`_: fired when a related unit is no longer related. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+22. `rabbitmq_departed <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-departed>`_: fired when a related unit is no longer related. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-22. `tracing_endpoint_changed <https://github.com/canonical/tempo-coordinator-k8s-operator>`_: fired when one of the receiver endpoints changes. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+23. `tracing_endpoint_changed <https://github.com/canonical/tempo-coordinator-k8s-operator>`_: fired when one of the receiver endpoints changes. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-23. `tracing_endpoint_removed <https://github.com/canonical/tempo-coordinator-k8s-operator>`_: fired when one of the receiver endpoints is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+24. `tracing_endpoint_removed <https://github.com/canonical/tempo-coordinator-k8s-operator>`_: fired when one of the receiver endpoints is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-24. `smtp_data_available <https://github.com/canonical/smtp-integrator-operator>`_: fired when new SMTP data is present in the relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+25. `smtp_data_available <https://github.com/canonical/smtp-integrator-operator>`_: fired when new SMTP data is present in the relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-25. `rotate_secret_key <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#action-hooks>`_: fired when rotate-secret-key is executed.  **Action**: generate a new secret token for the application.
+26. `rotate_secret_key <https://documentation.ubuntu.com/juju/latest/user/reference/action/>`_: fired when secret-rotate is executed.  **Action**: generate a new secret token for the application.

 Charm code overview
 -------------------